ismaelucm/massis_tutorial/docs/Examples.md

 MassisLua.createHuman("Class5", 15, "BackGate")
 ```

-To launch the example, the following command is needed
+The example can be executed with the following command:

 ```bash
 > ./LaunchServer.sh -f EntranceToclass.lua